 Psoriatic arthritis treatment has come a long way since doctors first recognized the condition in the 1950s.
 These days, your doctor can help you figure out how to ease symptoms and prevent joint damage.

-Your plan probably will involve medicine along with exercise, a healthy diet, and stress management.
+Your plan probably will involve medicine, exercise, a healthy diet, and stress management.

 There are medicines that treat psoriatic arthritis.
 Your doctor will decide exactly what you need.
 It may take some time to find the drugs that work best for you.

 If you’ve noticed any of the following things, let your doctor know.
-She’ll look for solutions that’ll help you feel better.
+They’ll look for solutions that’ll help you feel better.

 For instance, NSAIDs (nonsteroidal anti-inflammatory drugs, like naproxen or ibuprofen) can make stomach irritation and bleeding more likely.
 Methotrexate, which is prescribed for many types of arthritis, can damage the liver.
 And because medicines called biologics work on your immune system, they can make serious infections more likely.

 If you're a college professor and your treatment gets rid of all your symptoms except two swollen finger joints, you might be OK with that.
 But if you're a concert violinist who relies on those joints for a living, those same symptoms could be a show-stopper.